How to Record with OBS Studio as A Beginner on Windows (10)

 Step 1.
 Add source(s) and scene(s)

 By default, there’s a scene with no source added.
-So you should click “+” icon under Sources to add target content according to the instruction above and make it visible, such as if your want to record the entire desktop, do add “Display Capture” source; record game to click “Game Capture”, record webcam feed to choose “Video Capture Device”, record mic narration to select “Audio Input Capture”….
+So you should click the “+” icon under Sources to add target content according to the instructions above and make it visible, such as if you want to record the entire desktop, add a “Display Capture” source; record the game by clicking “Game Capture”, record webcam feed to choose “Video Capture Device”, record mic narration to select “Audio Input Capture”…

 Add source in OBS

-If you have added more than one video source into the canvas, you must list them in the right order under Sources control and tweak their sizes manually by dragging the border.
+If you have added more than one video source to the canvas, you must list them in the right order under Sources control and tweak their sizes manually by dragging the border.

-Note: For the first time using OBS or not, you can take advantage of “Auto-Configuration Wizard” (under Tools drop-down list) to test, give ideal setting recommendations and allow you to do one-click recommendation apply.
+Note: For the first time using OBS or not, you can take advantage of “Auto-Configuration Wizard” (under Tools drop-down list) to test, give ideal setting recommendations, and allow you to do a one-click recommendation application.

 Step 2.
 Choose video format and more

 In most cases, video format is the top concern for general customers.
 Since OBS is preloaded with many output formats under Settings -> Output -> Recording -> Recording format, you can navigate to this panel to choose a format you like like MP4, MKV, MOV, or FLV.
-If none of them is what you want, alter Output Format from “Simplg” to “Advanced”, then recording type from “Standard” to “Custom Output (FFmpeg)” and make more container format available to choose.
+If none of them is what you want, alter the Output Format from “Simplg” to “Advanced”, then the recording type from “Standard” to “Custom Output (FFmpeg)” and make more container formats available to choose from.

 Set recording format

-As to other video settings, expect for Base (Canvas) and Output (Scaled) resolution under Video category which represent the in-app video size and final exported video size respectively, if you have no idea on how to configure, simply keep them all by default.
-And only when the capture process or captured clip is laggy, too large, bad quality or black screen will you dig around for a better capture settings.
+As to other video settings, expect Base (Canvas) and Output (Scaled) resolution under the Video category which represents the in-app video size and final exported video size respectively, if you have no idea how to configure them, simply keep them all by default.
+Only when the capture process or captured clip is laggy, too large, bad quality, or black screen will you dig around for better capture settings?
 (See also: Best OBS Settings for Recording 1080P/720P Video)

 Step 3.
 Start and End Recording

 Tap “Start Recording” to have the capture process on immediately, during which you can pause and unpause it at any time.
-When the documentation or demonstration is over, press “Stop Recording” to give it to an end and saved locally.
+When the documentation or demonstration is over, press “Stop Recording” to give it to an end and save it locally.

 Start recording